Gaitxh/DLap-GCA-Granger-causal-inference-based-on-dual-Laplacian-distribution/README.md

 "RDiffNet_Bootstrapping.m" is based on a randomization method for calculating metrics.
 Each time, it requires inputs of two network pairs.
 Due to its random nature, there is a certain degree of uncertainty in the metrics.

   On the other hand, "RDiffNet_Stableversion.m" matches any two network pairs from two categories and calculates the corresponding results by iterating through all possible combinations.
 This version of the code provides greater stability.

+  There is no doubt that the RDiffNet indicator is based on the paper "SimiNet: a novel method for quantifying brain network similarity", if you want to use it, you need to cite the relevant literature,

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++